Ramadan and dementia care

 Most Muslims who have reached puberty are expected to fast during Ramadan, but there are exceptions.

-Vulnerable members of the community do not need to fast for Ramadan.
-People who are ill, elderly, menstruating or pregnant should stay well-nourished and hydrated.
+Vulnerable members of the community do not need to fast.
+Anyone who is ill, elderly, menstruating or pregnant should stay well-nourished and hydrated.

 How to have a dementia-friendly Ramadan